Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

-Due to zero resistance appearing at temperatures below our measurement limit (~2 K), we could not observe zero resistance until reaching 122.2 GPa, as evidenced in Fig. 1e.
-It is clearly seen that the evolution of $T_c$ under increasing pressure is non-monotonic: initially, $T_c$ increases from 3.8 to 16 K as pressure increases from 18 to 78.8 GPa, then it slows down and peaks at 18.2 K at 133.3 GPa, before decreasing monotonically with further pressure increase.
 Surprisingly, at 111.8 GPa, a second superconducting phase (SC-II) is observed, demonstrated by a resistance drop at approximately 2.2 K, marked by a green down-pointing arrow in Fig.~\ref{fig:1}e.
 This resistance drop becomes more pronounced with additional compression, ultimately reaching zero resistance at 122.2 GPa.
 The observed two-step superconducting transition parallels phenomena previously documented in materials such as Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{Guo2019Crossover} and ZrTe$_5$\cite{Zhou2016Pressure}, highlighting the complex interplay and rich diversity of pressure-driven superconductivity in CuIr$_2$S$_4$.
 Notably, CuIr$_2$S$_4$ exhibits a rare transition directly from an insulating state to a superconducting phase, bypassing the intermediate metallic state typically observed in other systems.
-This sets it apart from most known spinel-derived superconductors—such as the lacunar spinels GaM$_4$X$_8$ (M = Nb, Ta; X = S, Se)—which generally follow a conventional insulator–metal–superconductor sequence~\cite{deng2021metallization,pocha2005crystal}.
+This sets it apart from most known spinel-derived superconductors—such as the lacunar (cluster) spinels GaM$_4$X$_8$ (M = Nb, Ta; X = S, Se)—which generally follow a conventional insulator–metal–superconductor sequence~\cite{deng2021metallization,pocha2005crystal}.

 To further characterize the superconducting behavior of CuIr$_2$S$_4$ single crystals under varying pressures, we systematically investigated the influence of electrical current and magnetic fields on resistance.
 As depicted in Fig.~\ref{fig:2}a, increasing the applied current notably suppresses the resistance drop, indicative of superconducting onset, with a critical current estimated at approximately 10~mA.
 Figs.~\ref{fig:2}b and 2c display $R(T)$ curves at pressure of 18.3 and 56.2~GPa, respectively, under various magnetic fields, where only the SC-I phase is observed.
 In both cases, the superconducting transition temperature $T_c$ decreases monotonically with increasing magnetic field.
 Notably, at 154.5~GPa, the $R(T)$ curves bifurcate into two distinct segments (Fig.~\ref{fig:2}d) under different magnetic fields, signifying the coexistence of SC-I and SC-II.
 SC-II exhibits heightened sensitivity to magnetic fields; its superconducting transition becomes indiscernible above 5~T, leaving SC-I as the dominant phase.
 At a higher pressure of 208~GPa, only SC-II persists (Fig.~\ref{fig:2}e).